ddyszkiewicz/toothpaste_manual/toothpaste_manual.md

-How to apply toothpaste onto a toothbrush
+Howdy to apply toothpaste onto a toothbrush

 Created by Dyszkiewicz.dariusz,